propedeutica/shift-reservation/README.md

 ```
 - Using your favorite browser, go to [http://localhost:3000] (http://localhost:3000)

-- You can also install dependencies and database manually.
-If you choose this way, you should install `bower` component before starting application.
+You can also install dependencies and database manually.
+If you choose this way, you should install `bower` before starting application.
 ```bash
 $ bower install
 ```